 Australia's Involvement in the ARF

-Australia was a founding member of the ARF and has been an energetic participant in the Forum's discussions and activities.
+Australia was a founding member of the ARF and has been an active participant in the Forum's discussions and activities.
 Australia has been supportive of efforts for the ARF to develop preventive diplomacy tools, including as a key drafter of the ARF Work Plan for Preventive Diplomacy.

 ARF meetings and processes